 “Katsu wants to know what will happen to the other two,” Defoe explains.
 “Our yearlong flight will be a competition of sorts.
 Every test you perform will be measured.
 Every task we set you to will be analyzed.
 From the moment we enter space, you will be under a microscope.
 Rankings will be posted throughout the ship.
 Only eight of you will be permitted to travel to Eden upon arrival.
 Those eight will receive the beneficial packages we’ve discussed.”

 “The other two will still receive a smaller monetary sum.
 The average salary for a Babel Communications employee is right around one hundred and fifty thousand dollars.
 You’ll be paid for two years of service and sent back to your home.
 The other benefits won’t be available to you.”

 In my neighborhood, that kind of consolation prize would be more than enough.
 I’m sure it’s better money than anyone at this table could have imagined before today.
 But we already know there’s something better.
 We already know there’s a promise of riches that stretches on forever.
 The table’s full of greedy faces.
 Babel’s curveball is working.

 Competition.
 Supply and demand.
 Cage-style.

 “Shall we begin?”
 Defoe asks.

 His question echoes and echoes and echoes.

 Hooked?
 We’ve got great news!
-We’ve partnered with publisher Penguin Random House to give away FIVE advanced reading copies of Nyxia!
+We’ve partnered with publisher Penguin Random House to give away THREE advanced reading copies of Nyxia!
 The giveaway runs from today until June 20 at 11:59 p.m. – so enter today!